Stefafrontani/smalls-be/readme.md

 2) Install\
 `pipenv`: For windows run *$ pip install pipenv*

-3) Initialize virtual environment with pipenv while in the root of the repo\
+3) Initialize virtual environment with pipenv\
-*$ pipenv shell*
+While in the root of the repo run *$ pipenv shell*

 4) Install the dependencies\
 *$ pipenv install* : Will install what is in the pipfiles